Controlling Language and Diffusion Models by Transporting Activations: Controlling Image Diffusion Models

 \subsection{Style control}

 A major challenge in T2I generation is fine-grained control.
-For example, while you can prompt SDXL to create a sketch of an object, it is hard to control the level of ``sketchiness''.
-Models like SDXL have a guidance parameter, but its use is limited since low guidance values tend to remove image semantics (see example in \Cref{app:guidance}).

-We sample 2048 prompts from the COCO Captions~\citep{chen2015microsoft} training set and append a series of tags generated with Llama-8B-instruct to induce the following styles: \textit{anime, art nouveau, cyberpunk, impressionism, sketch, watercolor} (see \Cref{app:style-tags} for details).
+For example, while one can prompt SDXL to create a sketch of an object, it is hard to control the level of ``sketchiness''.
+Models such as SDXL have a guidance parameter, but its use is limited since low guidance values tend to remove image semantics (see example in \Cref{app:guidance}).
+To showcase the ability of \method to achieve such a fine-grained control, we sample 2048 prompts from the COCO Captions~\citep{chen2015microsoft} training set and append a series of tags generated with Llama-8B-instruct to induce the following styles: \textit{anime, art nouveau, cyberpunk, impressionism, sketch, watercolor} (see \Cref{app:style-tags} for details).
 Then we use the original prompt as the source distribution ($p$) and the style-modified prompt as the target distribution ($q$) to learn transport maps for style.
 To evaluate, we sample 512 prompts from the COCO Captions validation set and generate images with different intervention strengths.

 \takeaway{\linear is a robust method for fine-grained control in text-to-image generation.} \Cref{fig:clip_score_style} shows that \linear on SDXL and FLUX increases the presence of a desired style, \eg on SDXL from $\sim12\%$ to $\sim95\%$ of the generated images while keeping $\sim 80\%$ of the similarity to the original prompt ($\lambda = 1)$.
 In accordance to the theory and experiments on LLMs, the maximum conditioning (\ie highest 0-shot score) for \method is achieved at $\lambda = 1$ for both models. \iti can also accomplish fine-grained control, but its best performance is achieved at different $\lambda$s, equal to 2 and 1 for SDXL and FLUX respectively, which is in turn not consistent with the best $\lambda$ found in LLM experiments.
 A closer look at images generated with \iti for best $\lambda$ in \Cref{fig:increase_diffusion,app:style-control} reveals that ITI tends to exaggerate style traits while distorting the semantics.
 This further highlights the reliability of \method across different modalities, tasks, and models.
 While quantitatively \method and \iti perform well, we invite the reader to compare the quality of the generated images and styles in \Cref{fig:fig1,fig:increase_diffusion}, and in more examples in \Cref{app:style-control}.